Ambassador (ret.) Johnnie Carson

-Ambassador Johnnie Carson is a former Foreign Service officer and currently serves as a Senior Advisor at the Unites States Institute (USIP).
+Ambassador Johnnie Carson is a former Foreign Service officer and currently serves as a Senior Advisor at the United States Institute of Peace (USIP).
 Prior to joining USIP, Ambassador Carson served as Assistant Secretary of State for African Affairs from 2009 to 2013.

 Ambassador Carson's 37-year Foreign Service career includes ambassadorships to Kenya (1999-2003), Zimbabwe (1995-1997), and Uganda (1991-1994); and Principal Deputy Assistant Secretary for the Bureau of African Affairs (1997-1999).
 Earlier in his career he had assignments in Portugal (1982-1986), Botswana (1986-1990), Mozambique (1975-1978), and Nigeria (1969-1971).
 He has also served as desk officer in the Africa section at State's Bureau of Intelligence and Research (1971-1974); staff officer for the secretary of state (1978-1979), and staff director for the Africa Subcommittee of the U.S. House of Representatives (1979-1982).